AnyChart/docs.anychart.com/PERT_Chart/Pert_Chart.md

 Earliest and latest start and finish values are automatically calculated from the optimistic, pessimistic and most likely values or from duration value.
 These values are a good help in planning, as they show the most favorable and the worst time frames so they can be noticed in time and changed if critical.

-The following sample demonstrates how to demonstrate those values to watch them:
+The following sample shows how to demonstrate those values to watch them:

 ```
 // set labels with earliest and latest values